-Lorcan blushed furiously and backed away.
-"Whoa, you're not trying-"
+Lorcan's face grew warm, and he instinctively backed away.
+"Whoa, you're not trying—"

 An angry thing flashed in Scorpius' eyes.
-"One thing you failed to warn her of was that, being a Malfoy, I get what I want."
+"One thing you failed to warn her of was that, being a Malfoy, I tend to get what I want."

-Hot breaths, wet lips, warm hands –Lorcan was weirded out that not only did Scorpius not hate him, but Scorpius liked him.
+Hot breaths, wet lips, warm hands—Lorcan was weirded out that not only did Scorpius not hate him, but Scorpius liked him.
 A lot.
 Very much, in fact.
 A good load, indeed.
-But when the Slytherin yanked at his already loosely-worn tie to pull him closer, Lorcan knew this would have to stop.
+But when the Slytherin yanked at Lorcan's already loosely-worn tie to pull him closer, Lorcan knew this would have to stop.
 This…This wasn't Lorcan.
-This wasn't Lorcan at all –he was pretty sure.
-Err, somewhat sure.
+This wasn't Lorcan at all—he was pretty sure.
+Er, somewhat sure.
 Maybe thinking about it.

-"Don't even think of going anywhere," Scorpius muttered, trapping Lorcan against the siding with a hand on either side of the other wizard.
-His grey eyes blazed smoky steel.
+"Don't even think of going anywhere," Scorpius muttered, trapping Lorcan against the siding with each hand on either side of the other wizard.
+His gray eyes blazed like smoky steel.
 "Don't even bother telling me that that didn't stir something in you, otherwise you wouldn't have reacted like that."

-Scorpius groaned and rubbed the bruise on his head in response.
+Scorpius groaned and rubbed the developing bruise on his head in response.

 The Scamander twin ran the rest of the way back to the castle.
 He didn't stop at the Quidditch pitch to watch his House team's practice.
 He didn't stop when Roxie and Freddie hollered at him to help them with a joke.
 He didn't stop when Sander and Dominique saw him and his brother called out in concern.
 He didn't stop when Rose saw him and gasped in surprise.